Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

 Based on the source and state of the model, we further categorize the nodes into two types:

-\begin{itemize}[leftmargin=10pt] \item \textbf{Discovery Nodes} refer to models trained on data with an unlearned label set, enabling these nodes to adapt to the updated classification ability within the corresponding subgraph of the DAG.
-The root model nodes $n_s$ and $n_f$ in Figure~\ref{fig:relationship} belong to this type.
+\begin{packeditemize} \item \textbf{Discovery Nodes} are models trained on data with unlearned labels, allowing adaptation to updated classification capabilities within their DAG subgraph.
+Root model nodes $n_s$ and $n_f$ exemplify this type in Fig.~\ref{fig:relationship}.

-\item \textbf{Inherited Nodes} comprise the remaining nodes in the subgraph, except the discovery nodes.
-Inherited nodes point to the discovery or other inherited nodes, and focus on refining classification performance.
-The model nodes $n_h,n_j,n_l,n_p,n_g,n_i,n_n$ belong to this type. \end{itemize}
+\item \textbf{Inherited Nodes} are all non-discovery nodes in the subgraph that connect to discovery or other inherited nodes, focusing on classification refinement.
+Nodes $n_h,n_j,n_l,n_p,n_g,n_i,n_n$ belong to this type. \end{packeditemize}